code-flow/aiwriter/readme.txt

 === How to get an activation key? ===

-Purchase a licence from [AiWriter] (https://aiwriter.space).
-A free 7-day trial is available when you sign up for the newsletter.
+Purchase a licence from [AiWriter](https://aiwriter.space).
+A free 7-day trial is available when you [sign up for the newsletter](https://aiwriter.space/7-day-trial.html).

 === How to get started? ===